 A formidable task.
 Beane had to face criticism from inside his team, other teams, scouts, coaches, and media.
 He went against everything people in baseball would deem reasonable, yet, his model was a big success.
 Even though his team did not make it to the World Series that year, anyone who followed the story took notice, and many of the other teams were quickly trying to reinvent their strategies in the same image.

-This story speaks to the advantages of data-driven decision-making and how it can be translated into serious business gains.
+This story speaks to the advantages of data-driven decision-making and how it can become translated into serious business gains.

 What are Artificial Intelligence and Machine Learning?